-Entrepreneurs and companies around the world have taken the opportunity to raise vast sums of capital by issuing their own digital tokens in a so called Initial Coin Offering.
+Entrepreneurs and companies around the world have taken the opportunity to raise vast sums of capital by issuing their own digital tokens in a so-called Initial Coin Offering.
 Over six billion dollars has already been raised in 2018 from over 1,000 ICOs (icodata.io), which basically involves setting out a business plan in a White Paper and the issuance of tokens that investors can purchase with the hope of the same exponential gains that Bitcoin saw last year.

 As new ICOs issue, promising to disrupt industries from video games to shipping to the provision of medical services, via trustless, decentralized online platforms spring up on a weekly or even daily basis.
-The Cayman Islands has quickly become recognised as a particularly suitable jurisdiction for ICO issues, by virtue of its highly developed corporate legislation and the ability to raise funds in a tax neutral environment, without attracting tax at the company level.
-The Cayman Islands also found itself at the centre of this new method of fundraising, as US companies worked out that the regulatory environment was more attractive than in their domestic market, due to the IRS declaring that ICOs and the issuance of digital tokens could be considered securities under US law and subject to the regulations that accompany issuance of securities.
-For the Cayman Islands, the narrower definition of what constitutes a security gave issuers the latitude to distribute their tokens to international investors, outside of the regulatory reach of the IRS.
+The Cayman Islands has quickly become recognized as a particularly suitable jurisdiction for ICO issues, by virtue of its highly developed corporate legislation and the ability to raise funds in a tax neutral environment, without attracting tax at the company level.
+The Cayman Islands also found itself at the center of this new method of fundraising, as US companies worked out that the regulatory environment was more attractive than in their domestic market, due to the IRS declaring that ICOs and the issuance of digital tokens could be considered securities under US law and subject to the regulations that accompany issuance of securities.
+For the Cayman Islands, the narrower definition of what constitutes security gave issuers the latitude to distribute their tokens to international investors, outside of the regulatory reach of the IRS.

 Certain Cayman Islands law firms have embraced this new method of fundraising and offered legal advice to ICO issuers, looking to find new ways of operating traditional businesses and investment managers establishing funds focused on cryptocurrencies.